 This training is designed to help healthcare professionals move beyond surface-level assumptions and gain a deeper understanding of the real-world factors that influence patient outcomes.

-Understanding How Socioeconomic Factors Influence Health Outcomes
+Understanding How Social and Environmental Factors Influence Health Outcomes

 Building Awareness Without Overcomplicating Care